rebremer/blog-snapshotbackup-azuredatalake/Readme.md

 ## Datalake snapshots and incremental backups to different storage account
 Scripts to support creation of snapshots and incremental backups in a data Lake using principles in this Microsoft article: https://azure.microsoft.com/nl-nl/blog/microsoft-azure-block-blob-storage-backup/.
-Explanation of project can also be found in my blog:
+End to end explanation of project can be found in my blog:

 - https://towardsdatascience.com/how-to-create-snapshots-and-backups-of-your-azure-storage-e72bef58e0aa